 Stands that are very regularly spaced, such as stands that have been machine planted should be measured with square or rectangular plots.
-Once the spacing is known, the plots are easy to take because the trees contain the survey.
+Once the spacing is known, the plots are easy to take because the trees contain the survey and trees per acre is known.